kissplugins/KISS-maintenance-mode/README.md

 4. Contact Text
 5. Page Background Color

 There are no timers.
-You manually turn this on or off yourself.
+You manually turn the Maintenance Mode splash screen to on **or** off yourself.

 **Road Map**